artemvmin/traktor_s4mk3_mod/README.md

 ### Browser

-- Loading:
-  - Tracks are automatically synced on load
 - Sorting:
   - PUSH STAR [★] to toggle sort by BPM or Key
   - SHIFT + PUSH STAR [★] to invert sort order